nE0sIghT/chrome-gnome-shell/README.md

 Introduction
 ------------

-This repository contains extension for Google Chrome browser and native connector that provides integration with GNOME Shell and the corresponding extensions repository https://extensions.gnome.org/, codenamed SweetTooth.
+This repository contains Web extension for Google Chrome/Chromium, Vivaldi, Opera (and other WebExtensions capable browsers) and native host messaging connector that provides integration with GNOME Shell and the corresponding extensions repository https://extensions.gnome.org/.

 Requirements
 ------------